-These controls are documented within a governance and compliance enterprise application.
-Each control activity is mapped to the appropriate regulatory and audit requirements (e.g., SOC2 and HIPAA) as well as identified risks within the risk registry.
-The control activity is assigned an owner who is responsible for reviewing the effectiveness of the control on a semiannual basis.
+Each control is centrally documented and mapped to the appropriate regulatory and audit requirements (e.g., SOC2 and HIPAA) as well as to identified risks within the risk registry.
+The control is assigned an owner who is responsible for reviewing the effectiveness of the control on a semiannual basis.
 Owners are trained on the review process to ensure coverage and completeness of the established controls.

 Access entitlements are established based upon business need and least privilege principle.
 Users are only provided with the absolute minimum access rights, permissions to systems, services, information, and resources that they need to fulfil their business role.

-Access to IMO systems, third party applications, and product infrastructure is systematically managed through a combination of directory services infrastructure and single sign-on (managed throughout the employee onboarding, offboarding and change ticketing process).
-Access to an information system requires the use of a unique user identifier in conjunction with an associated password and multifactor authenticator (MFA).
+Access to IMO systems, third party applications, and product infrastructure is systematically managed through various system tooling and managed throughout the employee onboarding, offboarding and change ticketing process.
+Access to an information system requires the use of a unique user identifier in conjunction with an associated password and leverage multifactor authenticator (MFA).

 Business continuity and disaster recovery

 Disaster Recovery and Business Continuity tests are performed on at least an annual basis based on the principle that production environments are considered live and as such are tested several times throughout the year when standard configurations are pushed out as part of periodic infrastructure replacement.
 Those activities are tracked, and issues identified are documented and remediated in a timely manner as appropriate.